underthecurve/r-dataviz-ggplot2/R-basic-dataviz.md

 ![](R-basic-dataviz_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 If you're like me, you may be bothered by the fact the y-axis labels end at 80, but the temperatures in the data don't.
 For example, in 2008, the max temperature was 91.9.
-We can adjust the y-axis limits using `ylim`.
+We can adjust the y-axis limits using `ylim = `.
 Let's make the y-axis go up to 100:

 ```r